drabo/ejabberd/README.md

 ## Final comments

+- The script generate-ejabberd-yaml.sh may be used to create manifests for various environments.
 - An AWS NLB will be created by the chart and a DNS record should be created to access the NLB - may be removed if not necessary.
 - The annotations in statefulset will provide metrics for Prometheus and preparation for logging in Elasticsearch.
 - Config secrets/ejabberd.yml and files/.erlang.cookie should be stored encrypted and should